Participant Dashboard

 Switches

-Note: If a registered runner runs another race without officially switching events prior to race day, upon crossing the Finish Line the runner will not receive a finisher medal.
-In addition, the timing company will register that runner’s time as DNF or Did Not Finish.
+If a registered runner runs another race without officially switching events, the timing company will register that runner’s time as DNF or Did Not Finish and event organizers may ban that runner from future races.

 REFUND POLICY

-Entry fees are non-refundable and non-transferrable under any circumstances.
+Entry fees are non-refundable and non-transferrable under any circumstances per the agreed to registration.

 EVENT CANCELLATION POLICY